vivian-ng/Hardware/MRR_ESPA/README.md

 - This product uses high currents which may cause fires.
 Use with caution.
 - Do not use input voltages higher than 24V.
 Input current must not exceed 15A.
 - Do not attempt to use more than 15A for the heated bed.
 While the MOSFET is capable of such currents, the connectors are not.
 If you need more than 15A, use an external MOSFET.
+In any case, it is highly recommended to use an external MOSFET for the heated bed to avoid drawing high currents through this product.
 - Do not attempt to use more than 5A for the hot end.
 While the MOSFET is capable of such currents, the connectors are not.
 If you need more than 5A, use an external MOSFET.
 - Do not reverse polarity.
 - The breakout and endstop pins are rated for 3.3V, which is the voltage the ESP32 operates at.
 Attempting to feed inputs above 3.3V to these pins may damage the board.